pjf/skyrim-requiem-wine/README.md

 The only thing Skyrim seems to screw up on is that it leaves a hanging process around after exiting to desktop.
 Having a way to switch desktops will allow you to run a `killall TESV.exe` to remove the hanging process.

+### Sticking Keys

+If you find that your movement keys in Skyrim are 'sticky', and your character keeps moving in a direction for a while, simply run `xset -r`.
+It turns off the key repeat which is the source of the problem.
+When you're done playing, `xset r` restores key autorepeat.

 ## ModOrganizer

 I'm *really* impressed by ModOrganizer, and was delighted to get it running under Linux.
 It has a few graphical hiccups when doing things like dragging mods around on the build order, but nothing that really affects functionality.